AJRepo/PHPlot/phplot/README.txt

 COPYRIGHT and LICENSE:

-PHPlot is Copyright (C) 1998-2008 Afan Ottenheimer
+PHPlot is Copyright (C) 1998-2009 Afan Ottenheimer

-This is distributed with NO WARRANTY and under the terms of the GNU GPL and PHP licenses.
-If you use it - a cookie or some credit would be nice.

-You can get a copy of the GNU GPL at http://www.gnu.org/copyleft/gpl.html You can get a copy of the PHP License at http://www.php.net/license.html

-See http://sourceforge.net/projects/phplot/ for the latest information.
+This is free software; you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation;
+version 2.1 of the License.

+This software is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU Lesser General Public License for more details.

+You should have received a copy of the GNU Lesser General Public License along with this software; if not, write to the Free Software Foundation, Inc., 51 Franklin Street, Fifth Floor, Boston, MA 02110-1301 USA